On Tuesday May 11 at 4pm MST to Wednesday May 12 at 12noon MST we are performing scheduled maintenance on our student and application system .

 In addition to having the freedom to structure your time around the needs of your project, you will receive artistic inspiration and career advice from well-established faculty (visiting artists) who will be in residence at intervals throughout the program.
+The visiting artists come from all musical backgrounds, therefore over three weeks, participants will have access to a range of artistic influences.

 What does the program offer?